Pi4J/pi4j.github.io/content/blog/2023/20230718_bme280_temperature_humudity_pressure_via_i2c_with_jbang.md

 ## Intro

 This is an example project to demonstrate how to read the temperature, humidity and pressure from a BME280 sensor, installed on an Adafruit board that can be controlled via I2C and SPI.
+Such a sensor itself, is a very tiny device, that can be integrated in phones and many other types of devices.

+Typically when you want to integrate such a device in a project, you'll need to dive into the [Data Sheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf) to find out how it needs to be controlled.
+If you want to better understand the code from this example, you can check the Data Sheet as the register read-outs and calculations are based on the example code you can find in that document.

+// TODO add pictures sensor

 ## Wiring